joeyoungrae/joeyoungrae.github.io/index.md

 it's very simple just to add two space when the end of the sentence;  and new line add '#'

  *for example*
- >Hi everyone, Hello world!  (when end of sentence, add two splace)
+ >Hi everyone, Hello world! + '  '(when end of sentence, add two splace)
  >Here is next sentence!